Cambridge-Hands-On-Science/Experiments/Experiments/Computer Science/Cryptography.md

 **Before Mitigation**: Likelihood: 2, Severity: 4, Overall: 8

-**Mitigation**: Make sure power is low (i.e. small battery) and people don't try and make connection using a finger.
+**Mitigation**: Make sure power is low (i.e. small battery) and people don't try and make connection using a finger (especially not when wet).

 **After Mitigation**: Likelihood: 2, Severity: 2, Overall: 4